COVID-19 Information for Tenants

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct financial aid to support small businesses suffering economic hardships due to the COVID-19 pandemic.

-The Act’s first round of funding provided small businesses access to a nearly $350 billion loan program through the Small Business Administration (SBA).
-An additional $380 billion round of funding has been appropriated to these loan programs, providing funding to replenish the Paycheck Protection Program (PPP) and earmarking more for Economic Injury Disaster Loan (EIDL) relief.
-We encourage tenants in operation on or before February 15, 2020 may qualify for a loan and should contact their bank to see if it is an SBA lender or can qualify to make loans under this program
+The Act provides small businesses access to loans through the Small Business Administration (SBA) under the Paycheck Protection Program (PPP) and for Economic Injury Disaster Loan (EIDL) relief.
+Tenants in operation on or before February 15, 2020 may qualify for a loan and should contact their bank to see if it is an SBA lender or can qualify to make loans under this program.

 - Paycheck Protection Program: loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
-This program provides federally guaranteed loans up to $10 million that can be forgiven up to the amount spent on operating expenses, including payroll, rent, and utilities, during the first eight weeks after receiving the first disbursement of the loan.
-At least 75% must be used for payroll costs and the other 25% can be spent on rent and utilities for forgiveness of loan.
-The program will be available through June 30, 2020.
-Click here for an information sheet.
+This program provides federally guaranteed loans up to $10 million that can be forgiven up to the amount spent on operating expenses, including payroll, rent, and utilities.
+Under the Paycheck Protection Flexibility Act that was signed into law on June 5, at least 60% must be used for payroll costs and the other 40% can be spent on rent and utilities for forgiveness of loan.
+Borrowers may now use the loan over a 24-week period.
+The program will be available through December 31, 2020.

 - Economic Injury Disaster Loan Program: small business owners in Hawaii are eligible to apply for a low-interest loan of up to $2 million to cover business expenses due to the pandemic.
 It also includes a grant for eligible businesses to receive a cash advance of up to $10,000 that is not required to be repaid.
 The SBA is requesting information to qualify for an economic injury loan through this eligibility verification form.

 - U.S. Senate Committee: Small Business Owner’s Guide to the CARES Act